Hang on … what is Microsoft AppSource?

 As publishers, Microsoft AppSource is a wonderful resource.
 It gives us an effective way to introduce new users to our tools and to ensure that they are compatible with Business Central.
 But as partners, we also recognize our responsibility.

 We are eager to see how Microsoft AppSource develops and changes over time.
 With rolling updates to the cloud, every app can update quickly and adapt to the changing needs of businesses.
 We’ve already made significant improvements to our apps since they’ve been live, and we intend to keep improving them for users.
 We are not alone in this effort.
-Countless new apps are released to AppSource each day and the number and quality only increases.
-For everyone in the Microsoft community; partners, publishers and users alike, this means ongoing innovation for Dynamics and Office through AppSource.
+Countless new apps are released to AppSource each day and the number and quality only will only increase.
+For everyone in the Microsoft community; partners, publishers, and users alike, AppSource means ongoing innovation for Dynamics and Office.

 Is there a solution you’d like to see on AppSource?